 Address: Guerrero Ave, Isla Mujeres 77400, Mexico

 This place serves not only great Mexican food, but also some American staples, like burgers and pancakes if you're craving that instead.
-Definitely a favorite breakfast spot.
+Definitely a favorite breakfast spot (we love the crepes).
 Plus free wifi!

 - Hours: Open from 7:00 AM to midnight daily.

 Address: Avenida Benito Juarez SM 1 MZ 14 LT 12, Centro - Supmza.
 001, 77400 Isla Mujeres, Q.R., Mexico

 Another breakfast favorite, because you can never have too many of those, but every dish served here is a real winner!
 It has incredible reviews and your mouth will start watering the second you walk in.
 If food presentation for pictures is important to you, then this is the place to eat!

 - Hours: Open from 7:00 AM to 9:00 PM daily.

 You'll (of course) find your pick of places to say in Isla Mujeres, but one ILP group hands down recommends the Selina Isla Mujeres PocNa.
 Rooms were $23 for two nights (so pretty affordable) and the location is fantastic.
 It's right on the beach (Playa Norte) with access to hammocks and volleyball courts.

 Another perks of this place?
 They had a good deal when booking a whale shark snorkeling tour that came at a pretty good discount.
 They also had beach massages available, so plan on paying about 100 pesos for a 30 minute massage where you can totally unwind and relax while listening to the ocean waves.